Introduction to Prophecy Interpretation

 The Papacy viciously tried to claw back lost ground in the so-called "Counter Revolution".
 This resulted in the 30 Years War (1618-1648) in Germany where an estimated 8 million people died.
 Both sides were exhausted and signed a peace treaty, known as the Peace of Westphalia in 1648, where it was decided that each King or Queen could choose their own state church.
 It wasn't complete religious freedom (non-Trinitarians and atheists still had no place) but at least you could move to a country where you would experience some degree of freedom of conscience.

 But recall, Rome must still be around in some form when Jesus returns (Daniel 2:42-43).
 Recall Rome really began as a Republic in 509 BCE.
 It was destroyed in the 5th century CE by the "ten horns"--the Northern Tribes.
-The "Holy Roman" empire and Papacy arose to take its place, but the Papacy was essentially neutered in 1792 with the French Revolution.
+The "Holy Roman" empire and Papacy arose to take its place, but the Papacy was essentially neutered in 1792 with the French Revolution and France's new Constitution.
 The modern day Papacy is no longer prophetic Rome: it has no political power whatsoever, and all these previous powers are political or political/religious in nature.
 So what arose to take its place, since Rome must be around at the end, in the feet of the statue of Daniel 2?

 The French Revolution set the tone for the rest of Europe.
 Republics arose and took down the previous monarchies aligned with religion.
 From the Western Empire arose powers like France, Germany, Holland etc. From the Eastern Empire arose countries like Russia, Greece, Ukraine, etc. Rome, I believe, is now represented by these powers.
 These powers are Republics as Rome was.
 And many of these powers also have harlot churches in bed with the government.
 The Russian Orthodox and Ukrainian Orthodox churches are an example, as are Evangelical churches in the USA, Africa, South America, and Asia, which promote the prosperity Gospel and are partnering with their governments to rule over the people.
 The "ten toes" of the statue in Daniel 2, I believe, are representative of all these powers (10 in Scripture means complete set with regard to the earth).
 This is the state of affairs when Christ returns.